al70023/proxmox-server/Frigate/GUIDE.md

 Once Docker is successfully installed and the hello-world container is spun up to test, from the [Portainer Official Docs](https://docs.portainer.io/start/install-ce/server/docker/linux) you can proceed with setting up Portainer.

 Finally, to spin up a Frigate container, use the [attached docker-compose.yml file](docker-compose.yml), either in Portainer or in the command line, pull the image and start the app.
+Make sure you edit and review the configurations in the docker-compose.yml to match your system's requirements and desired directory locations for the volumes.